BlexFire31/BlexFire31/README.md

 Currently, working on a thing called "Domanda", which is a quiz website somewhat similar to kahoot

+### Other hobbies

+At other times, i use a 3d Software, Blender, To make some 3d artwork with it (I'm not that good at it 😅)
 ------------------------------------------------------------------------------------------------------------

 It's absolutely great to see how tech is advancing constantly, and becoming better,